pluginsGLPI/telegrambot/CONTRIBUTING.md

 - in parent class => parent::
 - in another class => ClassName::

-STATE : accepted
+STATE: accepted

-TODO : check all functions
+TODO: check all functions

 <a name="Class"></a>